AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/networkclient.md

-# Logging in MSAL 2.x
+# Network Client in MSAL 2.x

 Not ready yet!
 Sorry for the inconvenience.